Walmart's Black Friday 2018 sale is in full swing

 -

-reading•Black Friday 2018 Walmart deals: Half-price Roku Ultra, $99 Bose headphones, Google Home Hub, Xbox One X deals and more
+reading•Best Black Friday and early Cyber Monday deals at Walmart: $99 Google Home Hub, Xbox One X deals, Bose discounts and more

 -

-Note: Updated: Deals and availability confirmed on Saturday, Nov.
-24 at 10:25 a.m.
-PT.